 Historically, important communities including immigrants, people of color, and young children have gone uncounted in the census.
 When individuals and communities are excluded, we all miss out on the wealth of perspectives and experiences that make our county strong.

-GTCF and the Pierce County Auditors Office have partnered to organize the You Count Campaign, a collective of Pierce County organizations that recognize the importance of a complete and accurate census count for the well-being of our community – in 2020 and beyond.
-The campaign includes representatives from organizations including Bethel School District, the Center for Latino Leadership, Multicare, Puyallup Tribe, Puyallup Watershed Initiative, Tacoma Community House, the University of Washington – Tacoma and officials from city and county government.
+GTCF and the Pierce County Auditors Office have partnered to organize the Pierce County Complete Count Committee, a collective of Pierce County organizations that recognize the importance of a complete and accurate census count for the well-being of our community – in 2020 and beyond.
+The committee includes representatives from organizations including Bethel School District, the Commission on Hispanic Affairs, Multicare, Puyallup Tribe, Cowlitz Tribe, Puyallup Watershed Initiative, Tacoma Community House, the University of Washington – Tacoma, and officials from city and county government.
 We are partnering with additional organizations and advocates to ensure all members of our community are appropriately represented in this effort and have a stake in getting an accurate count.